vbehar/daggerverse/git-info/README.md

 - the current commit time
 - the current commit message
 - the current "version" (from [git-describe](https://git-scm.com/docs/git-describe))
+- the URL of the remote repository (if any)
+- the name of the repository (the last part of the URL)

 You can retrieve these information:
 - in JSON format - as a string output